rgroli/other.nvim/README.md

 Plug 'rgroli/other.nvim'
 ```

 After the installation the plugin needs to be initialized.
-When you're using a `init.lua` an example setup could look like:
+When you're using an `init.lua` a setup could look like:
 ```lua
 require("other-nvim").setup({
     mappings = {